Acornsgrow/hitnmiss/README.md

 ### Clearing a repository

-You can clear the entire repository of cached values using `clear`.
+You can clear the entire repository of cached values by calling the `clear` method.

 ```ruby
 repository = MostRecentPrice.new